geoff-va/trackpipe/README.md

 If no `name` parameter is passed to the `Window` constructor, it defaults to `Step N`.
 Otherwise, you can name the windows if you'd like.

 A few simple transforms are included.

+## Examples
+If you clone the repo, there are two examples in `example.py`.
+To run:
+- `python example.py --example 1`
+- `python examlpe.py --example 2`

+Example 1 is a reproduciton of Bob's trackbar example Example 2 is a file load, color convert and two gaussian blurs in successive windows to demonstrate the pipeline